August 8, 2022

 In the Flexport Platform, your trade data is parsed for you automatically.
 Your customs broker can easily retrieve your company’s customs and logistics data without asking you to spend time compiling documentation.
 The result is a data set that reveals global trade statistics and logistics patterns with almost no work on your part.

-For help preparing for the 2022 HTS code update, send your questions to my team at firstname.lastname@example.org.
+For help reviewing your current product classifications, send your questions to my team at firstname.lastname@example.org.